kbase/kb_sdk/doc/Docker_deployment.md

 #### During the Docker build, I get this error: IOError: [Errno 13] Permission denied: '/tmp/kbase/[ModuleName]/.git/config.lock'

 Add a .dockerignore file to skip .git files.
 You should also skip any other OS specific files.
-Soon we will try to provide a standard .dockerignore and .gitignore files generated as part of the kb-mobu init.
+Soon we will try to provide a standard .dockerignore and .gitignore files generated as part of the kb-sdk init.

 ####  How can I see the tools that are available in the KBase base image?